SammyDods/SammyDods/README.md

 ### Looking for SWE opportunites

-- 🌱 I’m currently working on a restaurant finding web app
+- 🌱 I’m currently working on a MERN stack web app
 - 👯 I’m looking to collaborate on entrprenurial projects and hackathons or partners to practice whiteboarding!

 ### 📝 Recent Roles